 A hospitalist is a physician that specializes in taking care of adult patients that have been admitted to the hospital.
 This requires the treatment of many different diseases or conditions.
 Hospitalist medicine is a newly designated area of medical practice that was first described in 1996.
-Since then it has become a mainstay in hospitals everywhere.
+Since then it has become a mainstay in hospitals everywhere in the US and has spread to Australia and Canada.
 The main duties of a hospitalist include:

 What Exactly Does A Hospitalist Doctor Do?

 A Hospitalist serves as a central leader of the medical team that oversees inpatient care services.
-Hospitalist physicians manage and take care of many conditions on their own such as congestive heart failure, chronic obstructive pulmonary disease exacerbations, diabetes, and pneumonia.
-However, they also consult other medical services such as cardiology, infectious disease, and pulmonary when the patient's health requires more directed care.
+Hospitalist physicians manage and take care of many conditions on their own such as congestive heart failure, chronic obstructive pulmonary disease exacerbations, type 1 and type 2 diabetes, renal dysfunction and pneumonia.
+However, they also are involved in communication with other medical service clinicians in cardiology, infectious disease, Pain Management and pulmonary when the patient's health requires more directed care.
+They also may provide perioperative services.
 Some patients may require multiple medical services to help with their care and oversee their health.
 It is the job of the hospitalists to request consults with other medical branches when necessary and coordinate patient care with other specialist doctors.

 Does a Hospitalist Have a Medical Degree?